How To Program In Javascript

 12) How ARC IntelliSense helps you

-- It can show you function names so you don’t have to memorize everything.
+- It shows function and property names so you don't have to memorize everything.

-- It reduces typos (typos are a huge source of beginner frustration).
+- It reduces typos, which are a major source of errors for beginners.

 13) Putting it together: “real script” style examples